ABOUT THE FILM

 As a filmmaker I want to contribute a film that is empowering and thought provoking.
 As the environmental, economic and social stakes get higher in our country, civic participation becomes more important and challenging as developers’ tactics seem to grow ever more cunning and predatory.
 How do we see through these actions and put forth alternative powerful views that can shift and alter action for the better?
 I see this battle for desirable land as a war, a battle between colluding forces on the side of developers (often politicians and city officials have been coopted), and people, like Becky, who want their long presence and history in a particular place to be valued, their resources protected, and for their community to not only have the right to remain, but to be treated with respect.

-Collaborating deeply with Becky and Charlie, I want this film to contribute to a larger wave of filmmaking questioning power dynamics and privilege, agency and oppression.
+I want this film to contribute to a larger wave of filmmaking questioning power dynamics and privilege, agency and oppression.
 Becky has experience and expertise that need to be shared - she is an inspiration to me and I believe she will be to others as well.
 I’m confident that some geographers, sociologists and historians will understand and appreciate what she and others are articulating and doing to try to resist top down control.
 But I also know that only a film can really move viewers’ emotions through its capacity to involve audiences in experiential struggle.
-That’s why I’m a filmmaker and that’s why making this film is so important, and why I can only make it through close collaboration with my co director, Charles Certain and with Becky and other subjects in the film whose deep sense of place lives and breathes through this film in ways that will reveal a never before seen idea of the Hamptons, a reversal of all we thought we already knew .
+That’s why I’m a filmmaker and that’s why making this film is so important, and why I can only make it through close collaboration with Becky and other subjects in the film whose deep sense of place lives and breathes through this film in ways that will reveal a never before seen idea of the Hamptons, a reversal of all we thought we already knew .